top of page

 A great resource to learn more about Halifax is the Halifax Partnership.
 They offer information on what's happening in the city for work, tips for getting connected, and lots of resources, including those related to housing.

 CMHC, the Canadian Mortgage and Housing Corporation, publishes statistics on housing, comparing cities across the country, including purchasing and renting properties.
-Find their Housing Market Assessment here.
+Find the latest housing market data for Canada here.

 bottom of page